+- 1. Go to the service you want to restart.

+- 2. Do one of the following:

+- service Select ActionsRolling Restart.

+- role

-- 1. Go to the service you want to restart. - 2.
-Do one of the following: - service Select ActionsRolling Restart. - role - a.
-Click the Instances tab. - b.
-Select the roles to restart. - c.
-Select Actions for SelectedRolling Restart. - 3.
-In the pop-up dialog box, select the options you want: - Restart only roles whose configurations are stale - Restart only roles that are running outdated software versions - Which role types to restart - 4.
-If you select an HDFS, HBase, MapReduce, or YARN service, you can have their worker roles restarted in batches.
+- a.
+Click the Instances tab.

+- b.
+Select the roles to restart.

+- c.
+Select Actions for SelectedRolling Restart.

+- 3. In the pop-up dialog box, select the options you want:

+- Restart only roles whose configurations are stale

+- · Restart only roles that are running outdated software versions

+- Which role types to restart

+- 4. If you select an HDFS, HBase, MapReduce, or YARN service, you can have their worker roles restarted in batches.
 You can configure: - How many roles should be included in a batch Cloudera Manager restarts the worker roles rack-by-rack in alphabetical order, and within each rack, hosts are restarted in alphabetical order.
 If you are using the default replication factor of 3, Hadoop tries to keep the replicas on at least 2 different racks.
 So if you have multiple racks, you can use a higher batch size than the default 1.
 But you should be aware that using too high batch size also means that fewer worker roles are active at any time during the upgrade, so it can cause temporary performance degradation.
-If you are using a single rack only, you should only restart one worker node at a time to ensure data availability during upgrade. - How long should Cloudera Manager wait before starting the next batch.

-• The number of batch failures that will cause the entire rolling restart to fail (this is an advanced feature).
+If you are using a single rack only, you should only restart one worker node at a time to ensure data availability during upgrade. - How long should Cloudera Manager wait before starting the next batch. - The number of batch failures that will cause the entire rolling restart to fail (this is an advanced feature).
 For example if you have a very large cluster you can use this option to allow failures because if you know that your cluster will be functional even if some worker roles are down.

 - HDFS If you do not have HDFS high availability configured, a warning appears reminding you that the service will become unavailable during the restart while the NameNode is restarted.
 Services that depend on that HDFS service will also be disrupted.
-Cloudera recommends that you restart the DataNodes one at a time-one host per batch, which is the default. - HBase - Administration operations such as any of the following should not be performed during the rolling restart, to avoid leaving the cluster in an inconsistent state: - Split - Create, disable, enable, or drop table - · Metadata changes - Create, clone, or restore a snapshot.
+Cloudera recommends that you restart the DataNodes one at a time-one host per batch, which is the default. - HBase - Administration operations such as any of the following should not be performed during the rolling restart, to avoid leaving the cluster in an inconsistent state: - Split - Create, disable, enable, or drop table - Metadata changes - Create, clone, or restore a snapshot.
 Snapshots rely on the RegionServers being up; otherwise the snapshot will fail. - To increase the speed of a rolling restart of the HBase service, set the Region Mover Threads property to a higher value.
 This increases the number of regions that can be moved in parallel, but places additional strain on the HMaster.
 In most cases, Region Mover Threads should be set to 5 or lower. - Another option to increase the speed of a rolling restart of the HBase service is to set the Skip Region Reload During Rolling Restart property to true.
-This setting can cause regions to be moved around multiple times, which can degrade HBase client performance. - MapReduce If you restart the JobTracker, all current jobs will fail. - OMID Cloudera recommends not to disable the High Availability (HA) mode for the OMID Transactional Status Oracle (TSO) server.
-In case you want to disable the HA for the OMID TSO server, ensure that only one instance is running before disabling it. - OMID constantly checks the service status with Zookeeper because OMID depends on Zookeeper service while in HA mode.
-This increases the network traffic and might impact the service performance. - YARN If you restart ResourceManager and ResourceManager HA is enabled, current jobs continue running: they do not restart or fail. - ZooKeeper and Flume For both ZooKeeper and Flume, the option to restart roles in batches is not available.
+This setting can cause regions to be moved around multiple times, which can degrade HBase client performance. - MapReduce If you restart the JobTracker, all current jobs will fail. - YARN If you restart ResourceManager and ResourceManager HA is enabled, current jobs continue running: they do not restart or fail. - ZooKeeper and Flume For both ZooKeeper and Flume, the option to restart roles in batches is not available.
 They are always restarted one by one. - 5.
 Click Confirm to start the rolling restart.